 When you need contacts, glasses, an annual eye exam, or something more specialized, it can be hard to determine whether you should see an optometrist or an ophthalmologist.

 Here are the differences in what optometrists and ophthalmologists provide that we hope will help you make the right decision when scheduling your annual eye exam.
-If you are still unsure of the difference after reading this, please submit your questions below or email us at firstname.lastname@example.org. ___________________________
+If you are still unsure of the difference after reading this blog post, please feel free to submit your questions below or email us at firstname.lastname@example.org. ___________________________

 Ophthalmologists and optometrists are qualified to handle routine eye exams based on a patient's personal preference.
 However, if someone wants to do corrective vision surgery like LASIK, they will need to see an ophthalmologist.